LazoCoder/Tic-Tac-Toe/README.md

 # What I Learned

-Vanilla Alpha Beta Pruning sometimes leads to unexpected results such as the following:
+Vanilla Alpha-Beta Pruning sometimes leads to unexpected results such as the following:

 ![alt-tag] (gifs/AB_pruning_vanilla.gif)